How to Make Wooden Beer Coasters Using a Stencil

 - A stencil.
 A custom mylar stencil or a custom adhesive stencil.

 - Wood sealant spray

 Paint the Circular Wood Cutouts

 First, using the sandpaper, remove any rough areas from the wood.
-Clear the wood of any dust or debris and place them on a surface you don't mind getting painted - we always like to lay down a paper backing.
+Clear the wood of any dust or debris and place them on a surface you don't mind getting painted - we always like to lay down paper.
 Spray slowly and evenly to ensure the same look for all the coasters.
 Allow ample time for the paint to dry and apply multiple layers of paint if desired.

 Apply Stencils to Coasters

 Place your stencil onto the first coaster.
 If using an adhesive stencil, ensure that it is firmly affixed to the surface so that there are no air bubbles or gaps.
-If using a non-adhesive stencil, you may use an adhesive spray to create a tight hold between the stencil and the wood surface.
+If using a mylar stencil, you may use an adhesive spray to create a tight hold between the stencil and the wood surface.
 Regardless of your chosen method, the stencils must lay as flatly as possible on top of the coasters.

 Apply Paint to the Stencil